Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander.md

 ### Helper methods

-Check the sources of the example for the full code, here the additional helper methods are listed without the full implementation:
+Check the sources of the example for the full code, this is an overview of the additional helper methods without the full implementation:

 ```java
 private static void sendAllOff() {